hashicorp/vault-client-go/docs/Identity.md

 [[Back to README]](../README.md)

-## PostIdentityMfaMethodOktaMethodId
+## UpdateIdentityMfaMethodOktaMethodId

-> PostIdentityMfaMethodOktaMethodId(ctx, methodId).IdentityMfaMethodOktaRequest(identityMfaMethodOktaRequest).Execute()
+> UpdateIdentityMfaMethodOktaMethodId(ctx, methodId).IdentityMfaMethodOktaRequest(identityMfaMethodOktaRequest).Execute()

 Update or create a configuration for the given MFA method